theapostleoftech/AirBnB_clone/README.md

-# AirBnB-clone project by Chukwunonso
+# AirBnB-clone project by Chukwunonso Nwa